We may be compensated for your purchase of any of the products featured on this page – it helps us keep the lights on :)

 Using Ctrl+A, select all the cells on the sheet (you may need to press Ctrl+A twice).

-Make sure to set both your Columns and Rows to the same measurement so that you have perfect squares.
+TIP: Make sure to set both your Columns and Rows to the same measurement to create perfect squares.

 4. Size the Table to Fit the Page

-Next, you’ll need to fit the Table to the page.
+Next, you’ll need to fit the Table to the printable area of the page.

 You may, first, need to delete the first row.
 If you had to deselect Table Headings earlier, you may now have an empty row at the top of your page.
 Just delete it.